 Five important factors have been crucial for maintaining the popularity of Hallyu and further boosting its potential to expand into other markets:

 Growing popularity of Korean brands: The Korean brands are doing the exact same thing to Japanese brands now, what the Japanese brands did to US brands during the 1960s and 1970s.
 Samsung and LG have been the forerunners in creating world class brands in the consumer electronics industry.
-In a recent 2015 survey by Business Week and Interbrand of the world’s top 100 brands, Samsung was listed as the 7th brand in the world with brand value of USD 45.3 billion.
+In the recent annual 2017 ranking by Interbrand of the world’s top 100 brands, Samsung was listed as the 6th brand in the world with brand value of USD 56.2 billion.
 LG has transformed itself from a manufacturer of cheap products to a brand of repute.
 Hyundai and Kia brands are creating a similar revolution in the car industry.
 Hyundai, which was once the source of jokes in the US industry due to its horrible quality, is now touted as one of best quality cars in the market and is competing head on with the Japanese giants Toyota and Nissan.
 On a collective level, the acceptance of these brands in the international market has improved the overall perception of its country of origin – South Korea.
 Gradually the world is associating Korea with Samsung and Hyundai instead of the Korean War.
 This new interest in Korea has been a great driver of Hallyu.